The Ultimate Guide to Improve Your Diversity Recruiting Strategy

 Let’s not forget how tricky it is to set and measure against DE&I goals.
 You shouldn’t expect overnight success.
 It takes time, hard work, and diligence.
 Fast Company also suggests implementing “company-wide diversity goals and focusing on department and team-level initiative.”

 When it comes to tracking candidate data, one big problem for talent professionals is that it's hard to track throughout the hiring pipeline.
 Are you able to measure where diverse talent drops off?
 To really see where you’re making the most impact and what could use improvement, you’ll want to pinpoint the conversion rate at every point of your funnel.
-Luckily, Jumpstart does this for you.
+Luckily, Canvas does this for you.

 Moving the needle forward in diversity recruiting isn't an easy task.
 But it’s a necessary one.
 It takes thorough research, hard work, a long-term plan, and measurable goals.
 Hopefully, with these steps, you’ll be better equipped to break down long-standing barriers and help your company hire diverse talent on all levels.